A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Learning a global value function through RL

 \subsection{Markov decision processes}

 We consider an optimization problem of the form:

-The idea behind \cref{eq:abstractObj} is the following: Starting from some \emph{state} $s_0$ in a dynamic environment, design a \emph{policy} that brings future states $s_1, s_{2}, \ldots$ to a desired \emph{goal} $g$.
-The function $V^{\pi}_g$ indicates the \emph{value} of the policy $\pi$; naturally, the ``best'' policy should act as efficiently as possible.
+The idea behind \cref{eq:abstractObj} is the following: Starting from some \emph{state} $s_0$ in a dynamic environment, design a \emph{policy} $\pi$ that brings future states $s_1, s_{2}, \ldots$ to a desired \emph{goal} $g$.
+The function $V^{\pi}_g$ indicates the \emph{value} of the policy; naturally, the ``best'' policy should act as efficiently as possible.

 The construction and implementation of a policy are carried out by an \emph{agent}; the environment can be viewed as everything outside of the agent.
 The environment involves a state space $\state$, while the agent selects actions in action space $\action$ according to the policy.
-In the goal-conditioned setting, we also consider a goal space $\mathcal{G}$.
-For a fixed goal $g \in \mathcal{G}$ and a given state $s \in \state$, an action $a \in \action$ is applied to the environment, which produces a new state $s' \in \state$.
+In the goal-conditioned setting, we also consider a goal space $\mathcal{G}$.\footnote{The introduction of a goal space generalizes the standard presentation of \acp{MDP} in which an agent has a single goal.
+While we interpret a goal as a desired state, goal representations may be more general, for example, embeddings representing winning positions in a game, or a target level of cumulative reward \citep{liu2022GoalConditionedReinforcement}.
+Additionally, this level of generality can be leveraged to enable planning over subgoals, often improving training speed \cite{chane-sane2021GoalConditionedReinforcement, lo2024GoalSpacePlanning}.} For a fixed goal $g \in \mathcal{G}$ and a given state $s \in \state$, an action $a \in \action$ is applied to the environment, which produces a new state $s' \in \state$.
 Successive states should eventually arrive at $g$.
 We often index the states and actions in discrete time steps.
 Starting from an initial state $s_0 \in \state$, we obtain a \emph{trajectory}

-Crucially, we assume the state-action tuple $(s_t,a_t)$ completely characterizes the probability density for the next state $s_{t+1}$.
-Informally, the predictability of $s_{t+1}$ based only on $(s_t,a_t)$ cannot be improved by knowing the entire history of the trajectory up to index $t$:
+Crucially, we assume the state-action tuple $(s_t,a_t)$ completely characterizes the probability distribution over the next state $s_{t+1}$.
+Informally, we are assuming that our predictions of $s_{t+1}$ based only on $(s_t,a_t)$ cannot be improved by including more of the history of the trajectory up to index $t$: